 3. Notarise your Bachelor's Degree.
 Once you have your ACRO police check back and degree certificate, you must get them notarised by a notary public.
 Be sure to specify you'd like your degree notarised and not certified, which can be easily confused.
 In my case, since I didn't want any markings on my degree, I had a colour photocopy notarised.
 After this, you must send off both notarised documents to the Foreign and Commonwealth office to certify them.
 Go online and fill out an application at https://www.gov.uk/get-document-legalised.

 4. Document Approval from the Chinese Embassy.
 Lastly, you need your documents approved by the Chinese embassy.
 For myself, the closest embassy was in Manchester.
 Print out the online form found at http://www.chinese-embassy.org.uk/eng/lsfw/legalization/.
 Make photocopies of ALL your documents and your passport and get on the train ready to puzzle your way through the busy city until you reach the embassy.
-From Piccadilly Station it’s roughly a ten-minute taxi ride to the Chinese embassy.
+From Piccadilly Station it's roughly a ten-minute taxi ride to the Chinese embassy.
 The embassy is always busy, so go early and they will go through all your documents with you and provide you with a pick up slip.
 After three days, return to the embassy with the slip so you can pick up your documents and pay the fee. *Side note, be sure to type the form in.
-Most of the consulates will reject the application if it’s filled out by pen.
-Only the signature parts that are acceptable.
+Most of the consulates will reject the application if it's filled out by pen.
+Only the signature parts are acceptable in pen.

 Don't even think of the cost as a negative thing.
 My part-time job enabled me to pay for all of this over the course of two months.
 It's not hard to get the money together and China is definitely worth the spend.
 When you arrive in China, you can apply for reimbursement of these costs too.
 You'll get the £279 in your next EF pay check – which in my case was equivalent to about ¥2,500 CNY.